aghahuseynov/aghahuseynov/README.md

 ## Job

-I'm working as a Software Engineer at [Elçi Teknoloji](https://elciteknoloji.com/)
+I'm working as a Software Engineer at [Gamesys]([https://elciteknoloji.com/](https://www.gamesysgroup.com/))

 ## How to reach me 📫

-You can find and get touch with me on these accounts!
+You can find and get in touch with me on these accounts!

 [![Linkedin Badge](https://img.shields.io/badge/aghahuseynov-follow%20on%20linkedin-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/agha-huseynov-52a807114/)